odoo/documentation/purchase/purchases/rfq/reception.rst

 products to receive and to control supplier bills.

-If you want to get product forecasts and receptions under control, the first thing to do is to deploy the Odoo purchase process.
+If you want to get product forecasts and receptions under control, the first thing to do is to deploy the Twenty20 purchase process.
 Knowing what have been purchased is the basis of forecasting and controlling receptions.